 Known as the “backpacker district” or the “budget travel district,” Pham Ngu Lao is a convenient place in Saigon to find cheap accommodation, food, nightlife, and to book tickets elsewhere.

 Slightly reminiscent of the famous Khao San Road in Bangkok, many budget travelers spend most of their time in Pham Ngu Lao.
-With nearly everything that a traveler needs and a centralized location within proximity of markets and attractions, Pham Ngu Lao is the perfect base for exploring the heart of Saigon.
+With nearly everything that a traveler needs and a centralized location within the proximity of markets and attractions, Pham Ngu Lao is the perfect base for exploring the heart of Saigon.

 A ridiculous number of budget accommodation options exist within Pham Ngu Lao.
 Travelers can benefit from all the competition; room rates can usually be easily negotiated.